Three Sisters (Oregon): Geology

 The Three Sisters join several other volcanoes in the eastern segment of the Cascade Range known as the High Cascades, which trends north–south.
-Constructed towards the end of the Pleistocene Epoch, these mountains are underlain by more ancient volcanoes that subsided due to parallel north–south faulting in the surrounding region.
+The High Cascades are the most recent volcanic arc in the Pacific Northwest, which forms the Cascade Volcanoes.
+These volcanoes, including the Three Sisters, were fed by magma chambers resulting from the subduction of the Juan de Fuca tectonic plate under the western edge of the North American tectonic plate.

-Part of the Cascade Volcanic Arc and the Cascade Range, each of the three volcanoes formed at different times from several variable magmatic sources.
+Each of the three volcanoes formed at different times from several variable magmatic sources.
 The amount of rhyolite present in the lavas of the younger two mountains is unusual relative to nearby peaks.
 The Three Sisters form the leading edge of a rhyolitic crustal-melting anomaly, which might be explained by a combination of mantle flow (movement of Earth's solid silicate mantle layer caused by convection currents) and decompression that has generated similar melting and rhyolitic volcanism nearby for the past 16 million years.
-Like other Cascade volcanoes, the Three Sisters were fed by magma chambers produced by the subduction of the Juan de Fuca tectonic plate under the western edge of the North American tectonic plate.

-The three mountains were also shaped by the changing climate of the Pleistocene epoch, during which multiple glacial periods occurred and glacial advance eroded the mountains.
+The three mountains were also shaped by the changing climate of the Pleistocene epoch, during which multiple glacial periods occurred and glaciers eroded the mountains.

 The Three Sisters form the center of a region of closely grouped volcanic peaks.
 This is in contrast to the typical 40 to 60 mi spacing between volcanoes elsewhere in the Cascades.
 Among the most active volcanic areas in the Cascades and one of the most densely populated volcanic centers in the world, the Three Sisters region includes nearby peaks such as Belknap Crater, Mount Washington, Black Butte, and Three Fingered Jack to the north, and Broken Top and Mount Bachelor to the south.
 Most of the surrounding volcanoes consist of mafic (basaltic) lavas; only South and Middle Sister have an abundance of silicic rocks such as andesite, dacite, and rhyodacite.
 Mafic magma is less viscous; it produces lava flows and is less prone to explosive eruptions than silicic magma.

 The region was active in the Pleistocene, with eruptions between about 650,000 and about 250,000 years ago from an explosively active complex known as the Tumalo volcanic center.
 This area features andesitic and mafic cinder cones such as Lava Butte, as well as rhyolite domes.
 Cinder cones accumulate from the airfall of many pyroclastic rock fragments of various sizes, while the viscous rhyolite domes extrude onto the surface like toothpaste.

 The Tumalo volcano spread ignimbrites and plinian deposits in ground eruptions across the area, similar to the eruption of Vesuvius that destroyed Pompeii.
 These deposits spread from Tumalo to the town of Bend.
 Basaltic lava flows from North Sister overlay the youngest Tumalo pyroclastic deposits, indicating that North Sister was active more recently than 260,000 years ago.